-Drips and tubesWhen you are in hospital, you will have a drip (intravenous infusion) to replace your body’s fluids.
-At first you will not be able to eat or drink (nil by mouth).
-You will then be restricted to a liquid diet before gradually returning to normal food.
+While in hospital, you will have a drip (intravenous infusion) to replace your body's fluids.
+At first you won't be able to eat or drink (nil by mouth).
+You'll then be on a liquid diet before gradually returning to normal food.
 A temporary feeding tube may be placed into the small bowel during the operation.
-This tube provides extra nutrition until your ability to eat and drink normally again.
+This tube provides extra nutrition until you can eat and drink normally again.
 The hospital dietitian can help you manage these changes.

-Because the pancreas produces insulin, people who have had all or some of it removed often develop diabetes after surgery and may need insulin therapy.
+Because the pancreas produces insulin, people who have had all or some of it removed often develop diabetes after surgery and may now need regular insulin injections.
 See tips on coping with diabetes.

 - For early-stage cancer, surgical removal of the tumour (resection) offers the best potential outcome.
-This may not be an option for a small number of people with pancreatic cancer.
+This is an option for a small number of people with pancreatic cancer.

-- In a total pancreatectomy the entire pancreas and spleen is removed, along with the gallbladder, bile duct, part of the stomach and small intestine, and nearby lymph nodes.
+- In a total pancreatectomy, the entire pancreas and spleen are removed, along with the gall bladder, common bile duct, part of the stomach and small bowel, and nearby lymph nodes.